compass rose

 What is an Accidental Cruiser?

 Our work collapsed in the dot bomb of 2001 and we decided that, as long as we were going broke, we should at least be having fun.
 We cruise as a result of this serendipitous event, not as part of a long planned adventure or retirement.
-The term also captures the way we travel where we avoid having plans and pretty much go where the wind blows to our liking.
+The term also captures the way we travel: we avoid having plans and pretty much go where the wind blows.
+We place particular emphasis on fine dining and beautiful sunsets.

 What we are not is "old salts".
 You've read about them in the sailing mags.
 Old Salts were born on a sail bag, and have been racing since they started on dinghies at the age of six and are currently rounding the horn the wrong way.
 We, on the other hand, took up sailing in the late 90's because we live near the SF Bay.
 It is beautiful, peaceful and much closer to home than the Sierra Nevada mountains and therefore much nicer for the 2-3 days a month we could get off work.
-We are still in awe of the old salts.
+We are still in awe of the old salts but are not expecting to emulate them.

 How does an "Old Salt" go cruising?